All Guides About Start Here

 INSTALL BEFORE LAUNCH

-Send 100 targeted visitors to your landing page before making any significant changes.
-Under 100 visitors, sample size is too small — you'll optimize for noise.
-After 100 visitors from your target audience, your data tells you whether the headline is working or whether you're targeting the wrong audience entirely.
+Send 100 of the right kind of visitors to the page before making any big changes.
+Under 100, the numbers are too small to be meaningful — you'll end up "fixing" what was just random noise.
+After 100 visitors from the people you actually want to reach, the numbers tell you whether the headline is working or whether you're aiming at the wrong people entirely.

 Frequently Asked Questions